 Where can I find out about Protected Structures in Sligo?

-There are two Records of Protected Structures (RPS’s) operating in County Sligo.
-The RPS’s covering County Sligo are the Sligo and Environs Development Plan 2010-2016 and the Sligo County Development Plan 2011-2017.
+The RPS’s covering County Sligo are the Sligo County Development Plan 2017-2023.

-These documents can be downloaded here or they can be viewed in hard copy at the Planning Offices.
+This document can be downloaded here or can be viewed in hard copy at the Planning Offices.

 What does inclusion on the Record of Protected Structures mean?

 The obligation to preserve a protected structure applies initially to all parts of the structure, including its interior, all land around it, and any other structures on that land and their interiors.
 The obligation also applies to any exterior or interior fixtures and fittings of a protected structure or of any structure on land immediately within its curtilage.